Carmella Cammeniti: Storylines

 Carmella admits she arranged the sale of her cousin Teresa's (Hannah Greenwood) unwanted baby.
 A fellow nun suggests that she takes time off from the convent.
 She complies and leaves her role as a nun behind.
 Teresa has a breakdown and throws a saucepan of boiling water at Carmella, who is left with severe facial scarring and becomes increasingly secluded.
 She is convinced by Will Griggs (Christian Clark) to have plastic surgery to lessen the scarring.
 Ned tells Carmella that he loves her, but Carmella has fallen in love with Will.
 Soon thereafter, Will leaves the country without notice.
 His younger brother Oliver Barnes (David Hoflin) arrives, and explains that Will had a double identity.
 Carmella has short-lived relationships with Oliver and teenager Ringo Brown (Sam Clark).
 She becomes addicted to prescription drugs, and later discovers that she is pregnant with Oliver's baby, and may have harmed the baby through her addiction.

 Carmella begins an online business with Marco Silvani (Jesse Rosenfeld), and develops an attraction to him.
 She initially resists as she is still in love with Oliver, but learns to her disappointment that he does not reciprocate her feelings.
 Carmella gives birth prematurely by Caesarean section; the condition of her daughter, Chloe (Sarah May), who is placed in the neonatal intensive-care unit, quickly improves.
 Mother and daughter move in with Marco, prompting a jealous Oliver to file for sole custody of Chloe, though he later rescinds this decision.
 Marco proposes to Carmella and she accepts, however later that day he is severely injured in a bushfire.
 Carmella marries him from his hospital bed, and Marco dies shortly afterwards.
 Following his death, Carmella believes she is haunted by Marco's spirit.
 Oliver moves to New York, but she declines his invitation to accompany him.
 He later moves to Portugal, and in December 2008, Carmella and Chloe leave to be with him.
-They briefly return to Erinsborough when Oliver's mother Rebecca (Jane Hall) breaks up with her husband Paul (Stefan Dennis), to convince her to come and live with them.
+They briefly return to Erinsborough when Oliver's mother Rebecca (Jane Hall) breaks up with her husband Paul (Stefan Dennis), to convince her to come and live with them and she does so.